Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

 \subsection{Performance Evaluation Metrics}

-In this article, the conditions for establishing a loop closure are defined as follows: For a query sub-map, the average position of all its frames is computed and regarded as the position of that sub-map.
-If the distance between this sub-map's position and that of a previous sub-map is less than or equal to 20 meters, and the difference in their indices is greater than 50, then these two sub-maps are considered positive (loop closure) pairs.
-The distance threshold of 20 meters was chosen based on considerations of the urban environment layout, typical LiDAR sensor range, and overall scale.
-Each method outputs a candidate frame along with its similarity score and compares the score against its predefined decision threshold.
-If the score exceeds the threshold, the match is classified as positive; otherwise, it is classified as negative.
-For a match classified as positive, the actual geometric distance between the query frame and the candidate frame is computed.
-If this distance is less than 20 meters, it is classified as a true positive (TP); otherwise, it is classified as a false positive (FP).
-For a match classified as negative: If no ground truth loop closure exists for the query frame (according to the criteria above), it is classified as a true negative (TN).
-However, if a ground truth loop closure does exist for the query frame, it is classified as a false negative (FN).
+In this article, the conditions for establishing a loop closure are defined as follows.
+For a query submap, first compute the average position of all its frames to represent the submap's position.
+If the distance between this position and that of a previous submap is less than or equal to 20 meters, and their indices differ by more than 50, then these two submaps are considered positive (loop closure) pairs.
+The 20-meter distance threshold was chosen based on the urban environment, the typical range of LiDAR sensors, and the overall scale.
+Each method outputs a candidate frame with its similarity score and compares the score to a predefined decision threshold.
+If the score exceeds the threshold, classify the match as positive; if not, classify it as negative.
+For a match classified as positive, compute the actual geometric distance between the query frame and the candidate frame.
+If this distance is less than 20 meters, it is considered a true positive (TP); otherwise, it is classified as a false positive (FP).
+For a match classified as negative, if no ground truth loop closure exists for the query frame (according to the above criteria), it is considered a true negative (TN).
+If a ground truth loop closure exists for the query frame, it is a false negative (FN).